Rocco Lo Presti: The kidnapping-murder Ceretto

 In 1991 Pierluigi Leone, chief police commissioner of Bardonecchia was suddenly transferred to Calabria without reason, just two months after his arrival.
 Leone had touched strong political interests in Bardonecchia, was investigating the future realization of the Campo Smith complex and had written an investigative report on Lo Presti and proposed a measure of prevention against him.
 Lo Presti himself had threatened him and made him understand that he was aware of confidential inquiries about him.

 In 1995 Lo Presti was re-arrested because of his involvement in the deal Campo Smith.
 The construction of a mega residence, located in Campo Smith, at the foot of the ski resorts.
 An investment of 50 billion lire was the biggest work ever made in Bardonecchia after the Fréjus Road Tunnel.
 According to the indictment Lo Presti was the head of the organization that handled the entire Campo Smith operation.
 Alessandro Gibello, the mayor of Bardonecchia was unjustly arrested (prosecuted, Alessandro Gibello was acquitted and compensated for damages), and all officials of the municipality were investigated for alleged constraints due to the organized crime.
 The carabinieri marshal of Bardonecchia was also investigated.
 All the biggest construction sites in the Bardonecchia were seized by the magistrate and was also involved and arrested Gaetano Belfiore, brother of the well-known boss of the 'Ndrangheta transplanted in Turin, Domenico Mimmo Belfiore.

-On May 5, 1995, by decree of the government, the council of Bardonecchia was the first and only municipality in northern Italy dissolved for alleged mafia infiltration.
+On May 5, 1995, by decree of the Government is dissolved for alleged mafia, by the President of the Italian Republic, the Municipal Council of Bardonecchia, the first municipality in northern Italy dissolved for alleged mafia infiltration.
 The Court seized property and assets to Lo Presti worth 10 billion lire.

 In April 2001, during the trial Campo Smith, a government witness, said in prison by a certain Musuraci detained in Spain, of a possible Lo Presti involvement, together with the Belfiore and Ursini crime families, in the murder of the Turin chief prosecutor, Bruno Caccia.
 However, there was not evidence of a direct role of Lo Presti in that murder and no charges stuck.
 Also the government witnesses, Giacomo Lauro and Francesco Fonti, declared to the judges of the Turin Court, of the existence in Bardonecchia, of a locale of 'Ndrangheta, headed by Rocco Lo Presti and Francesco Mazzaferro, which dated back to the 1970s.
-The government witness from Palermo, Francesco Lo Vecchio, claimed that Lo Presti and Francesco Mazzaferro, were involved together with other Calabrese, in a large traffic of cocaine from Colombia.
+The government witness from Palermo, Vincenzo Lo Vecchio, claimed that Lo Presti and Francesco Mazzaferro, were involved together with other Calabrese, in a large traffic of cocaine from Colombia.
 But even in this case, the investigators never managed to obtain evidence against Lo Presti.